adampeklay/AWS-cka_2nd_edition_live_lessons_by_pearson/README.md

 ### General information
 WIP

+TODO:

+- PACKER: var for packer owner / aws cli to script for centos AMI.
+Get the owner string for var definition, subscribe, etc

 Each AWS resource is a Terraform root module, which is created by calling modules from various [terraform-aws-modules](https://github.com/terraform-aws-modules) repositories.